All Products

 References

-You can use AHPA in Knative to implement scheduled scaling by predicting resource demand based on historical metrics.
-For more information, see Use AHPA to implement scheduled auto scaling.
+You can use Advanced Horizontal Pod Autoscaler (AHPA) in Knative for proactive scaling planning based on historical resource metrics.
+This enables scheduled scaling.
+For more information, see Use Knative and AHPA to implement scheduled auto scaling.